LGBTQ people and military service: LGBT Military Index

 The LGBT Military Index is an index created by the Hague Centre for Strategic Studies in 2014 that uses 19 indicative policies and best practices to rank over 100 countries on the inclusion of lesbian, gay, bisexual and transgender service members in the armed forces.
 Countries with higher rankings, especially the ones at the top, stand out for their multiple concerted efforts to promote the inclusion of gay and lesbian soldiers.
 In many of them special support and advocacy organizations are present.
 By contrast, countries near the bottom of the index show the lack of aspiration to promote greater inclusion of the LGBT military personnel.
 The United States, Japan, Canada, Australia, Finland, Denmark, France, Israel, Chile, Argentina, Brazil and Mexico are among countries whose LGBT militaries can serve.
-Countries where there are laws prohibiting this action include Pakistan, Bangladesh, Indonesia, Nigeria, Algeria, Egypt, Iran, Russia and Turkey and so on.
+Countries where there are laws prohibiting this action include Pakistan, Bangladesh, Indonesia, Malaysia, Brunei, Nigeria, Algeria, Egypt, Iran, Russia and Turkey and so on.